minerva-medical/minerva-medical.github.io/index.md

 When the user clicks the “Login” button they are prompted to a page in which they must enter their existing username and password.
 ![](images/login.png)

-Alternately, when the user clicks the “Register” button they are prompted to a page in which they must enter their existing first and last name, username, employeeID (subject to change) and password.
+Alternately, when the user clicks the “Register” button they are prompted to a page in which they must enter their First and Last Name, username, employeeID (subject to change) and password.
 ![](images/register.png)

 ## Developer Guide